Comcast/Surf-N-Perf/README.md

 ### Dependencies

-[Underscore](http://underscorejs.org/) is a dependency, so make sure it is referenced in your code prior to surfnperf.js.
+[Underscore](http://underscorejs.org/) is a dependency, so make sure it is referenced in your code prior to surfnperf.

 ### Including the code in your project